diyasrawat/Frog_Leap_Game/README.md

 # Explanation

-**Class:** FrogLeapGame

-Description:
+class FrogLeapGame:
+    """
-This class represents the Frog Leap Puzzle Game.
+    Class representing the Frog Leap Puzzle Game.

-**Attributes:**
+    Attributes:

-positions (list): List representing the current positions of frogs and the empty space.
+    - positions (list): List representing the current positions of frogs and the empty space.

-**Methods:**

-init(self)
+    Methods:
-Description: Initializes the game with the starting positions of frogs.
+    - __init__(self): Initializes the game with the starting positions of frogs.
+    - print_board(self): Prints the current state of the game board.
+    - make_move(self, position): Processes the user's move based on the selected frog position.
+    - check_win(self): Checks if the current positions constitute a win.
+    - restart(self): Restarts the game with a new initial configuration.
+    - end_game(self): Ends the game loop.

+    """

+    def __init__(self):
+        """
+        Initializes the Frog Leap Puzzle Game.

         The initial configuration of frogs is ['G', 'G', 'G', '-', 'B', 'B', 'B'].

-print_board(self)
+        """
+        self.positions = ['G', 'G', 'G', '-', 'B', 'B', 'B']

+    def print_board(self):
+        """
-Description: Prints the current state of the game board, displaying the positions of frogs and the empty space.
+        Prints the current state of the game board.

+        Displays the positions of frogs and the empty space.

+        """
+        print("[ 0 ,  1 ,  2 ,  3 ,  4 ,  5 ,  6 ]")
+        print(self.positions)

-make_move(self, position)
+    def make_move(self, position):
+        """
-Description: Processes the user's move based on the selected frog position.
+        Processes the user's move based on the selected frog position.

-**Parameters:**
+        Parameters:

-position (int): The position of the selected frog.
+        - position (int): The position of the selected frog.

-check_win(self)
+        """
+        # Implementation of frog movement rules and position swapping goes here

+    def check_win(self):
+        """
-Description: Checks if the current positions constitute a win.
+        Checks if the current positions constitute a win.

-**Returns:**
+        Returns:

-bool: True if the game is won, False otherwise.
+        - bool: True if the game is won, False otherwise.

-restart(self)
+        """
+        # Implementation to check if the current positions constitute a win goes here
+        return False

+    def restart(self):
+        """
-Description: Restarts the game with a new initial configuration.
+        Restarts the game with a new initial configuration.

-end_game(self)
+        """
+        # Implementation to reset the game to its initial configuration goes here

+    def end_game(self):
+        """
-Description: Ends the game loop.
+        Ends the game loop.

+        """
+        # Implementation to end the game loop goes here

+# Example of how the game might be used:
+if __name__ == "__main__":
+    game = FrogLeapGame()

+    while True:
+        game.print_board()
+        move = input("Enter the position of the frog to move (or 'q' to quit): ")

+        if move == 'q':
+            game.end_game()
+            break

+        game.make_move(int(move))

+        if game.check_win():
+            game.print_board()
+            print("YOU WIN!")
+            break

 # Notes:
 The game is designed for console-based play, providing a simple yet enjoyable environment for solving the Frog Leap Puzzle.